kneron/document_center/docs/toolchain/python_app/app_flow_manual.md

 3. Copy the library into your application's directory.
 4. Import the shared library into whichever module needs it using the standard ctypes module.
 5. Define any C/C++ structures and function wrappers that are needed as in the preprocess.
 6. Create a Python function that takes a TestConfig class and prev_output variable as input that calls your function wrapper.
 You must load the output data into memory before calling your function wrapper.
-To do so, depending on the inferencer mode you set, call ```prep_inference_results``` and ```load_np_to_memory``` from ```c_interface/postprocess.py```.
+To do so, call ```run_c_function``` with the appropriate arguments.
 Example usage can be found in ```app/fdr_external/postprocess/fd.py``` under the postprocess function.
 Do note that these functions currently only work with CSIM, since the setup.bin file is required as input.
 7. Make sure your return value is whatever is convenient for your usage.
+You may also use ```get_result``` to help get the Python data structure back if your result is stored in a structure inside kdp_image.
 8. Set the value of the ```post_type``` field in the input JSON to the name of your function, as defined [here](#setting-up-json).

 There are also some conversion functions for your convenience under ```python_flow/utils/utils.py```.